 Setting up automated business processes

-Once you know which processes can move off your plate, it’s time to use business process automation software to set everything up.
+Once you know which processes can move off your plate, it’s time to use automation platforms to set everything up.

 Inside HoneyBook, you can use automation to streamline your clientflow, including the process examples above.
 All it takes is five simple steps: